artsy/positron/README.md

 ### Prepare database

-- Create a dummy channel
 In order to write articles, you will need to be a member of a channel.
 If you are an Artsy dev, you can point MONGOHQ_URL to the staging database.
 Connecting to staging database requires VPN, please see details on [setting up a VPN connection here](https://github.com/artsy/infrastructure/blob/master/README.md#vpn).

-  If using a local database, use these steps to backfill required data:
+If using a local database, use these steps to create a dummy channel:

 1. Create a collection called `channels` in a `positron` db in your mongo database (You can use the mongo shell or a simple UI like Robomongo.)
 2. Add a document with the following fields: